 This cedar planter can be used year round.
 I love that all you need to do is update the flowers.
 Right now since my tulips are in full bloom this is a perfect springtime centerpiece for my dining room table.

 If you don’t have fresh flowers to use, you can use faux flowers and switch them out every so often to update the space.

 Since I’ve been updating our home one project at a time, I end up with pieces of wood that just aren’t big enough to use for this or that.
 That’s why this is so perfect because I just needed a few feet of wood to complete this project.

 DIY home decor

-This is DIY home decor anyone can do.
-If you've never picked up a hammer before then this is a perfect project to start with.
+This is a DIY home decor project anyone can do.
+If you’ve never picked up a hammer before then this is a perfect project to start with.

 You don’t need special equipment to make this rustic farmhouse centerpiece.
 I do have a miter saw and I did use it to cut the wood down but you only need a handsaw to do this job.

 Supplies you’ll need

 Gather up the supplies you’ll need.

 - 1 1x6x4 ft. cedar plank